 In the end, choose whichever you feel more comfortable with or the option that best fits your needs.
 Check out your campus to see what’s most popular.
 That’s a good sign of the best option in your area.
 If you’re a commuter, have a lot of hills around campus, or just prefer the speed, practicality, and maneuverability of a bike, go for it!
 Or, if you’re looking to save some cash and don’t want to deal with the hassle of locking up a bike every time you stop, become a boarder.

 What’s your pick?
-Comment below to let us know!
+Hit us up on Instagram @boardblazers and let us know!